Adimserious/afro_styles/README.md

 ### Content for the project
 the content of this project was written by LILIAN AMATOBI.

 ### Learning materials
 - All content from Online Course in Full Stack Software Development particularly videos about Portfolio Project 3 and ReadME from Code Instituet.

 ### Acknowledgments

 I like to thank the follow persons for the help during the project:
-- My Code Institute mentor.
+- My Code Institute mentor Mitko Bachvarov.
 - The Tutor Support team at Code Institute.
 - Slack pear group.
-- To all people who make their knowledge available for free in the internet, especially on youtube.
+- To all the people who make their knowledge available for free in the internet.

 **This project is for educational use only and was created for the Code Institute course Full stack software development by Lilian Amatobi.**